BANGAUTOGLASS

 Many comprehensive auto insurance policies do cover ADAS calibration as part of a windshield replacement claim, but coverage varies by policy, insurer, and state.
 The calibration requirement isn't optional — it's a documented manufacturer requirement — and presenting Rivian's position statement to your insurer can help clarify why calibration is part of the necessary repair, not an add-on.

 If you haven't started an insurance claim yet, Bang AutoGlass can assist you through the process.
 We can help you understand what information your insurer will likely need and how to communicate the full scope of the required repair, including calibration.
-We don't file the claim on your behalf, but we can make the process clearer so you're not navigating it alone.
+We help you with the insurance claim from start to finish and make the process as smooth as possible.

 Factors that influence the overall cost of an R1S windshield replacement and calibration include the specific model year and ADAS generation, the type of calibration required, whether the rain sensor needs replacement (it always does), the OEM glass specification, and whether you're working through insurance or paying out of pocket.
 We don't quote prices here, but when you contact us directly, we can give you an accurate assessment based on your exact vehicle and situation.